Master of Science (MSc) in Public Health

 THESIS (15 ECTS credits)

+All students write a thesis and defend it at the end of the academic year in front of the international examination board.
+The programme provides the students with time for thesis writing in time slot 3 (2 weeks), 1 week between each timeslot (3 x 1 week) and at the end after Timeslot 6 (4,5 weeks).
 The thesis counts for 15 credits.
-All students write a thesis and defend it at the end of the academic year in front of the international examination board.
-The programme provides the students with time for thesis writing in time slot 3 (2 weeks), time slot 4 (1 week), time slot 5 (1 week) and time slot 7 (4,5 weeks).

-The students will select their thesis topic in line with the programme learning outcomes, personal interests and experience.
-On application, the MSc PH candidates are requested to include a draft thesis outline.
-Admitted students will revise their thesis outline during the core course of the MSc PH programme.
+The students will select their thesis topic in line with the programme learning outcomes, and personal interests and experience.
+On application, they submit a draft thesis outline.
+Admitted students will revise their thesis outline during the core course.
 Each student will work closely with a thesis coach who will support her/his thesis project and writing process.
-Students get additional support for data analysis, literature review and presentation skills.
+Students will receive additional support for data analysis, literature review and presentation skills.

-During the thesis writing, students integrate knowledge, methods and skills acquired during the programme.
-It allows them to collect, analyse and use primary and/or secondary, quantitative and/or qualitative data as well as carry out literature reviews.
-They gain the ability to critically appraise their results and personal experiences and reflect on a way forward.
+During the writing of their thesis, students integrate knowledge, methods and skills acquired during the programme.
+They will gain the ability to critically appraise their results and personal experiences and reflect on a way forward.
+They can collect, analyse and use primary and secondary data, including quantitative and qualitative data, carry out literature reviews or develop case studies.

 For more detailed information please read the description of the thesis under the Programme Structure above.